Duke vs. Arkansas: Odds, spread, over/under - November 29

 - Odds to win the national championship: +1400

-- Oddsmakers rate Duke much higher (third-best in the country) than the computer rankings do (22nd-best).
+- Sportsbooks rate Duke much higher (third-best in the country) than the computer rankings do (24th-best).

 - With odds of +1400, Duke has been given a 6.7% chance of winning the national championship.